conradakunga/Blog/_posts/2025-07-28-sending-email-in-c-net-part-9-sending-multiple-format-email-using-smtp.md

 In our last post, [Sending Email In C# & .NET - Part 8 - Sending HTML Email Using SMTP]({% post_url 2025-07-27-sending-email-in-c-net-part-8-sending-html-email-using-smtp %}), we looked at how to send **HTML email** via SMTP.

-In this post, we will look at how to create an email with multiple formats.
+In this post, we will look at how to create an email with **multiple formats**.

 The use case here is that, on paper, HTML **seems** to be the **superior** format.